Why winning in writing is more like cooking than speaking

 You can’t just sit down and write or talk your way out of it.
 That’s why proposal writing doesn’t just need a process.
 It is a process.
 If your process involves someone figuring it all out in a single step while typing a narrative response, then it’s a bad process.
 But it’s still a process.

 A better process would collect the ingredients, assess them, and prepare a plan for what needs to be written, so that when you sit down to write it’s already mapped out for you.
 But a lot of people see writing as difficult, and don’t want to stray out of their comfort zone.
-For most of them, their comfort zone involves trying to write it like an essay in school, usually at the last minute with little or no planning.
+For most of them, their comfort zone involves trying to write it like an essay in school, usually at the last minute and with little or no planning.

 If you try that on a proposal you will leave ingredients out.
 And the ones that you include will not be prepared properly.
 And you won’t be able to fix it because you can’t un-cook something.